nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Other variations to use after the prefix n/: `///`, `?#$%`, `...`, any other non alphanumeric characters.<br>
        Expected: Similar to previous.

-1. Finding a pool while a filtered list of pools is being shown.

-    1. Prerequisites: Multiple pools in the list.
-Filter list of pools following a valid input as shown above.

-    1. Test case: `findPool n/Turner`.<br>
-       Expected: Details of only the pool with `Alan Poh`, `Lenny Hoon`, and `Turner Peck` is shown.
-Status message shows 1 pool listed.

-    1. Test case: `findPool n/Michelle`.<br>
-       Expected: No pools are listed.
-Status message shows 0 pool listed.

-    1. Test case: `findPool n/###`.<br>
-       Expected: Pool list on right pane shows no change.
-Error details shown in the status message.

-    1. Other variations to use after the prefix n/: `///`, `?#$%`, `...`, any other non alphanumeric characters.<br>
-       Expected: Similar to previous.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Effort**